niek-sidn/hsm_workshop/Slide06.md

 This module handles all encryption and signing, also stores the keys (or maybe a key to all keys).\
-All "other stuff" like e.g. networking and api-interfacing is handled by parts outside this crypto module.
+All "other stuff" like e.g. networking and api-interfacing is handled by parts outside this crypto module.\
+The crypto module in most cases has a very limited interface.

 An HSM should contain an HRNG (hardware random number generator), good key generation is very dependent on a good source of random numbers.